UK's Truss stands by 'disruption' agenda despite Tory doubts

 “In these tough times, we need to step up.
 I am determined to get Britain moving, to get us through the tempest and put us on a stronger footing as a nation,” she said, as she vowed to “stand by our Ukrainian friends, however long it takes.”

+Seeking an upbeat tone, Truss took the stage to the strains of the 1990s hit “Moving on Up.”
+The founder of the band behind the song, M People, said he was “livid.”
+Mike Pickering said he hoped Truss looked at the lyrics of the song — “Move right out of here, baby, go on pack your bags.”

-Truss shrugged off a brief protest by two Greenpeace activists who unfurled a banner reading “Who voted for this?” — and were escorted out of the hall to boos from the audience.
+The speech was briefly disrupted by two Greenpeace activists who unfurled a banner reading “Who voted for this?” — and were escorted out of the hall to boos from the audience.
+Truss shrugged it off.

 The pound, which has been on a roller-coaster journey since Truss unveiled her economic proposals last month, fell about 1% to $1.136 after the speech.